jg-rp/liquid/docs/api/template.md

 - `cache_size: int` - The capacity of the template cache in number of templates.
 Defaults to `300`.
   If `cache_size` is `None` or less than `1`, it has the effect of setting `auto_reload` to `False`.

+- `expression_cache_size: int` - The capacity of each of the common expression caches.
+Defaults to `0`, disabling expression caching.

 - `globals: Optional[Mapping[str, object]]` - An optional mapping that will be added to the context every time the resulting `BoundTemplate` is rendered.
 Defaults to `None`.